NIGMS/AWS-HealthOmics-Module-Template/README.md

 ## Requirements:
 * AWS Account
 * Proper IAM User and Role setup
-* Amazon SageMaker Notebook Instance
+* Amazon SageMaker Notebook Instance in us-east-1 region

 ## Setup:
 1. Check the policies of your SageMaker role and ensure that you have IAMFullAccess